The Shifter

 Starting at 6th level, you can draw on your primal drive to

-You can use this reaction a number of times equal to your normal form's Constitution modifier (minimum of once), and you regain all uses at the end of each short or long rest.
+Constitution modifier of your normal form (minimum of 1).
+You regain all uses at the end of every short and long rest.

 Wild Awareness

-At 9th level, your mystical abilities grant you an instinctive knowledge of your surroundings.
-When you finish a short
+At 9th level, your mystical abilities grant you an instinctive knowledge of your surroundings while you are in the wild.
+When you finish a short or long rest, you gain the benefits

 Primal Resilience

-The mystical power in your blood increases your resiliency in times of need.
-Beginning at 10th level, when you fail a saving throw, you can expend a use of Adrenaline Surge to add your normal form's Constitution modifier (minimum of +1) to your roll, possibly turning a failure into a success.
+in times of need.
+From 10th level, if you fail a saving throw, you can expend an Adrenaline Surge to add the Constitution modifier of your normal form (a minimum of +1) to your roll, possibly turning a failure into a success.

 Primeval Form

-- It has advantage on all ability checks and saving throws that use its Strength or Dexterity.
+saving throws that use its Strength or Dexterity.

 You can transform into a Primeval Form three times.
-You regain one expended use when you finish a short rest, and all
+You regain one expended use when you finish a short rest, and all of your expended uses each time you finish a long rest.

 Feral Senses